arjunramaswami/FFTCPU_libs/README.md

 Perhaps, FFT sizes that are powers of 2 could justify performance as the implementations of other FFT configurations could vary.

 1. FFT Size `128 * 128 * 256` is larger than 1 L3 cache of the 2 in the node and has the best throughput of approximately 100 GFLOPS.
-Considering the L3 caches are non-inclusive and cache coherent, this should provide enough memory for the FFT to be stored in both caches, but the performance is lowered due to cache coherency.
+Considering the L3 caches are non-inclusive and cache coherent, this should provide enough memory for the FFT to be stored in both caches, but the performance is lowered due to NUMA latency and cache coherency.

 2. FFT size `128 * 256 * 256` is however, larger than the total L3 cache size but performs close to 75 GFLOPS as compared to `256 * 128 * 256`, which has a throughput of 25 GFLOPS but are identical in the number of points.